remaro-network/auv_profeat/README.md

 cd ~/prism
 ./install.sh
 ```
+It is also possible to safe the file in another directory, then you have to use the path to this directory in all commands using paths.
+We will assume in the following that you saved the file in your home directory.

 ## Hardware Requirements
 The artifact can be evaluated using the default configuration of the [iFM-2023 virtual machine](https://zenodo.org/record/7782241): 4 cores, 8GB main memory.